Azure/azure-mobile-apps/docs/quickstarts/xamarin-android/auth.md

 ## Test that authentication is being requested

-* Open your project in Android Studio.
+* Open your project in Visual Studio
 * From the **Run** menu, click **Run app**.
 * Verify that an unhandled exception with a status code of 401 (Unauthorized) is raised after the app starts.